Erysipelothrix rhusiopathiae is a nonsporulating, facultative anaerobe, gram-positive, rod-shaped bacterium which causes erysipelas.

 Domestic swine (pigs) are believed to be the most important animal reservoir of E. rhusiopathiae.
 The organism is shed by infected animals in feces, urine, saliva, and nasal secretions, which can contaminate food, water, soil, and bedding.
 Maintenance of the organism in nature appears to result from asymptomatic carriage in animals and subsequent dissemination of the organism to the environment.

 The second significant source of the organism is marine animals, such as freshwater fish, molluscs, and crustaceans.
 The organism survives and grows on the exterior mucoid slime of fish, without causing disease in the fish themselves.
 Therefore, any boxes used for transport of fish also play a vital role in the transmission of E. rhusiopathiae., and many human cases resulted from contact with these objects.

 Humans can also become infected, and is prevalent in those working in association with farm animals, especially pigs.
 Occupations most at risk are those with the most frequent animal contact, such as butchers, abattoir workers, farmers fisherman, fish-handlers, veterinarians, and house wives are the most commonly infected.

-E. rhusiopathiae is ubiquitous and able to persist for a long period of time in the environment---however even in optimal conditions it is not able to survive for any longer then 35 days when found on the surface of the soil.
+E. rhusiopathiae is ubiquitous and able to persist for a long period of time in the environment (up to 5 years).